 Q : What is NIC and where is it located?

 A : NIC is also known as Newcastle International College.
-It is a brand new college which has been established at the University of Newcastle's Callaghan campus.
+It is a college which has been established at the University of Newcastle's Callaghan campus.
 The University campus is located 10km from the city of Newcastle and is easily accessible by bus or by train.
 NIC is part of the Navitas group which has a long-standing reputation for providing pathway education programs to thousands of students around the world.
 With over 17 years of history, Navitas has colleges located across Australia, United Kingdom, Canada, USA, Africa, Sri Lanka and Indonesia.

 Q : What courses does NIC offer?

 A : NIC offers a range of Foundation and Diploma programs.
-The Foundation Program and Extended Foundation Program lead to year 1 of an undergraduate degree at the University of Newcastle (UON) or an NIC Diploma, while the Foundation Program for Medicine is specifically designed for entry to year 1 of the Bachelor of Medicine (progression rules apply).
+The Foundation Program and Extended Foundation Program lead to year 1 of an undergraduate degree at the University of Newcastle (UON) or an NIC Diploma, while the Foundation Program for Medicine is specifically designed for entry to year 1 of the Bachelor of Medical Science and Doctor of Medicine (progression rules apply).
 NIC Diplomas are equivalent to year 1 of the relevant UON bachelor’s degree.
 The following Diploma programs are available: Business and Commerce, Engineering, IT, Media and Communication.
 Successful completion of the NIC Diploma leads to year 2 at the UON.

 Q : Are the Diploma courses the same as the first year of university?